+86 1510-529-7925 [email protected]

 I keep losing my earplugs, so I usually order a couple at a time and keep a backup set in my bag

-The single most important thing that you need to shoot a show though, is your earplugs.
-You got to protect your ears.
-You will be standing right in front of the speakers in many cases, you will be able to feel the bass go through your body, if you don’t protect your ears, you will lose your hearing in the future.
+The single most important thing that you need to shoot a show, though, is your earplugs.
+You have to protect your ears.
+You will be standing right in front of the speakers in many cases, and you will be able to feel the bass go through your body.
+If you don’t protect your ears, you will lose your hearing in the future.
 You cannot enjoy the music if you cannot hear it.
-I always carry two sets of earplugs in my camera bag and I keep a pair of cheap foam earplugs in my wallet.
+I always carry two sets of earplugs in my camera bag, and I keep a pair of cheap foam earplugs in my wallet.
 If my assistant leaves his earplugs at home, I don’t let him into the pit.
 He gets backstage duties as I don’t want to be responsible for him losing his hearing.
-You will never see a musician on stage without his earplugs.
+You will never see a musician on stage without earplugs.
 Be smart and protect your ears.

 D7H_9884-Edit-1024x682-1-1024x682 Concert Photography Lesson 1